dada-lang/dada/book/docs/reference/string-literals.md

 ---

 ```
-example = "
+let example = "

     Hello, world

 "
 ```

 This is equivalent to "\nHello, world\n".
 Note that the margin of ` ` was removed from the middle line even though there were two empty lines before it that did not have the same whitespace prefix.

 ---

 ```
-example = "
+let example = "

     Hello,
       world